ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 # Internal use of api-catalog for private APIs {#INTERNAL-USE}

 A Publisher may wish to use the api-catalog well-known URI on their internal network, to signpost authorised users (e.g. company employees) towards internal/private APIs not intended for third-party use.
-This scenario may incur additional security considerations, as noted in {{security}}
+This scenario may incur additional security considerations, as noted in {{security}}.

 # The API Catalog {#API-CATALOG}

 The API Catalog is a document listing hyperlinks to a Publisher's APIs.
 The Publisher may host this API Catalog document at any URI(s) they choose.
 Hence the API Catalog document URI of example.com/my_api_catalog.json can be requested directly, or via a request to example.com/.well-known/api-catalog, which the Publisher will resolve to example.com/my_api_catalog.

-There is no mandated format for the API Catalog document: the Publisher is free to choose any format that supports the automated discovery, and machine (and human) usage of their APIs.
-However, it is RECOMMENDED to use a linkset {{!RFC9264}} of API endpoints (see {{api-catalog-example-linkset}} for an example).
+The Publisher MUST publish the API Catalog document in the Linkset format application/linkset+json (section 4.2 of {{!RFC9264}}).
+In addition, the Publisher MAY make additional formats available via content negotiation (section 5.3 of {{!RFC7231}}) to their /.well-known/api-catalog location.
+A non-exhaustive list of such formats that support the automated discovery, and machine (and human) usage of a Publisher's APIs, is listed below.

 The API Catalog document MUST include hyperlinks to API endpoints, and is RECOMMENDED to include useful metadata, such as usage policies, API version information, links to the OpenAPI Specification [OAS] definitions for each API, etc. .
 If the Publisher does not include these metadata directly in the API Catalog document, they SHOULD make that metadata available at the API endpoint URIs they have listed (see {{api-catalog-example-linkset-bookmarks}} for an example).

 Some suitable API Catalog document formats include:

 * (RECOMMENDED) A linkset {{!RFC9264}} of API endpoints and information to facilitate API usage.
-The linkset SHOULD include a profile parameter (section 5 of {{!RFC9264}}) with the Profile URI 'THIS-RFC-URL' to indicate the linkset is representing an API Catalog document as defined above.
+The linkset SHOULD include a profile parameter (section 5 of {{!RFC9264}}) with a Profile URI {{!RFC7284}} value of 'THIS-RFC-URL' to indicate the linkset is representing an API Catalog document as defined above.
 * An APIs.json document [APIsjson]
 * API bookmarks that represent an API entry-point URI, which may be followed to discover purpose and usage
 * A RESTDesc semantic description for hypermedia APIs [RESTdesc]